steemit/steem/doc/building.md

 ### LOW_MEMORY_NODE=[OFF/ON]

-Builds steemd to be a consensus only low memory node.
+Builds steemd to be a consensus-only low memory node.
 Data and fields not needed for consensus are not stored in the object database.
 This option is recommended for witnesses and seed-nodes.

-### ENABLE_CONTENT_PATCHING=[ON/OFF]

-Allows content to be updated using a patch rather than a complete replacement.
-If you do not need an API server or need to see the result of patching content then you can set this to OFF.

 ### CLEAR_VOTES=[ON/OFF]

-Clears old votes from memory that are not longer required for consensus.
+Clears old votes from memory that are no longer required for consensus.

 ### BUILD_STEEM_TESTNET=[OFF/ON]

 Builds steem for use in a private testnet.
-Also required for correctly building unit tests
+Also required for building unit tests.

 ## Building under Docker